 I can’t say it is right for everyone, but following our gut is sometimes the best thing we can do.
-Taking a leap of faith can shake our stable worlds in just right amount of intensity!
+Taking a leap of faith can shake our stable worlds in just the right amount of intensity!
 Some experiences might not be so positive, but learning is always beneficial.

-Which reminds me that I need to learn baking cakes.
-Chloë was always a good listener, and when she found out how much I love cakes and how I am dreaming of owning a cake shop in future, my mailbox quickly received two cake baking booklets!
+This reminds me that I need to learn baking cakes.
+Chloë was always a good listener, and when she found out how much I loved cakes and how I was dreaming of owning a cake shop in the future, my mailbox quickly received two cake baking booklets!
 That positive push from friends is sometimes all we need for a step forward.

-Well, cake business is still a dream for the future.
+Well, the cake business is still a dream for the future.
 Yet Chloë invites me to her new home, as long as I bake a cake.
 Affording a getaway is not really about funding your dreams, it’s about daring to found your dreams.
-Hm, I guess I should roll up my sleeves and start baking.
+Hmm, I guess I should roll up my sleeves and start baking.
 It might be a taste of Croatia in New Zealand next.